blouyakis/emt_basic/module_2_test.md

 ### Q98 🟢
 **Front**
-Which patient needs a tracheostomy mask for O₂?
+Which of these patients would require a tracheostomy mask for supplemental oxygen administration?
 · Quadriplegia · **Patient with a stoma** · Chronic bronchitis · Upper airway inflammation

 **Back**